-"You weren't bothering me," Ranma replied, as she moved into the house and landed carefully onto the wooden floor of the engawa, not wanting to damage it with her hooves.
+"You weren't bothering me," Ranma replied, as she moved into the house and carefully landed on the wooden floor of the engawa, which she didn't want to damage with her hooves.
 "I just didn't expect you to be here...
 Watching me."

 Went unsaid was the obvious question of why Kasumi had been watching her, particularly at such a time while seemingly trying to do it in secret, and because of that her statement was followed by an awkward silence.

 For a time, Kasumi appeared to be anxious and indecisive, either wanting to say something or fidgeting in a way that suggested a desire to go somewhere else.
 That made Ranma uncomfortable, who began to consider making some kind of excuse so she could get back to what she had been doing, for both their sakes.

 In the end, though, it was Kasumi who ruefully admitted, "I... feel partly responsible for what's happened, and couldn't sleep."